hammerheim-game/hammerheim-rules/4-equipment.md

 Gunsmiths are known for their innovative approach to battlefield invention.
-A modified gunsight is simply the sight from a Hochland Long rifle that has been altered to fit a standard handgun.
+A modified gunsight is simply the sight from a Hochland Long rifle that has been altered to fit some other blackpowder weapon.
+Only blackpowder weapons that roll a conventional 'to hit' dice may be fitted with a Modified Gunsight, and the Gunsight adds 50% to whatever your weapon's usual range is.
-The result is a longer effective range due to the better aim.
-A Modified Gunsight increases the maximum range of a handgun to 30”.
-Note that this does not increase the handgun’s short range, and that shooting at targets further than 12” away will be subject to the usual –1 modifier.
 ### Silver Bullets

 Silver has always been rumoured to be the bane of evil creatures.